Kanekicn/github-trending/README.md

 ## C#

+* 【2025-07-03】[9p4 / jellyfin-plugin-sso](https://github.com/9p4/jellyfin-plugin-sso) - This plugin allows users to sign in through an SSO provider (such as Google, Microsoft, or your own provider).
+This enables one-click signin.
 * 【2025-07-01】[TheAirBlow / HyperSploit](https://github.com/TheAirBlow/HyperSploit) - Bypasses HyperOS restrictions on bootloader unlocking
 * 【2025-06-30】[justinpbarnett / unity-mcp](https://github.com/justinpbarnett/unity-mcp) - A Unity MCP server that allows MCP clients like Claude Desktop or Cursor to perform Unity Editor actions.
 * 【2025-06-22】[syncfusion / maui-toolkit](https://github.com/syncfusion/maui-toolkit) - Syncfusion Toolkit for .NET MAUI offers high-quality UI controls to help you build rich, high-performance applications for iOS, Android, macOS, and Windows from a single codebase